The Graduate School has additional requirements for internation applicants.

 International students attending American universities must show proof that they can financially support themselves while living in the United States.
 Mizzou applicants are required to complete the Affidavit of Support (PDF) or provide a letter of support from a University of Missouri graduate degree program before immigration documents can be issued.
 The MU International Center gives more information about:

 All non-native-English-speaking applicants are required to provide proof of English language ability.
-As proof, the University of Missouri Graduate School accepts scores from either the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
+As proof, the University of Missouri Graduate School accepts scores from either the Test of English as a Foreign Language (TOEFL) or the Academic International English Language Testing System (IELTS).
 The Graduate School requires electronic reporting of IELTS examination scores.

-Non-native English speakers must score a 500 on the paper-based TOEFL or 61 on the Internet-based test and the IELTS must be a 5.5 or higher.
+Non-native English speakers must score a 500 on the paper-based TOEFL or 61 on the Internet-based test and the Academic IELTS must be a 5.5 or higher.
 Native English speakers are not required to submit TOEFL or IELTS scores.
 TOEFL and IELTS scores are considered valid for two years beyond the test date.
 Required scores vary by academic program.

 Students who cannot meet the language proficiency requirement can enroll in Mizzou's Intensive English Program, which is designed to provide students as quickly as possible with the English-language skills necessary to successfully study for an academic degree in the United States.
 Ask the director of graduate studies in your degree program about this option.

 English-language development resources are available at Mizzou and in the local community.
 Explore the options »

 Teaching assistants and graduate instructors